Parable of the Fig Tree Life Lessons

-I’ll refer to them as the Parable of the Budding Fig Tree, the Parable of the Barren Fig Tree, and the Parable of the Cursed Fig Tree.
+There are three parables in the Gospels about Fig Trees and we’re going to cover them all here.
+I’ll refer to them as the Parable of the Budding Fig Tree, the Barren Fig Tree, and the Cursed Fig Tree.

 The Parable of the Budding Fig Tree